Serg75/Powerful-Calculator/README.md

 # Powerful Calculator

 This is a feature-rich calculator with support for arithmetic operations, trigonometric functions, Bitcoin conversion, and a command history.
-It allows you to switch between two color themes: dark mode and light mode.
+It allows you to switch between two color themes: dark mode and light mode.\
+\
+It was created as a test assignment - see Requirements.pdf.

 ## Features
 - Arithmetic operations: addition, subtraction, multiplication, and division.